 Please remember to bring your personal mask with you.
 Masks should be worn properly ensuring the nose and mouth are covered.
 If you don’t already have one, you can purchase a non-medical face mask at the Aquarium's Gift Shop prior to your visit.

-Please note that as of September 13th, all guests 12 years of age and older will be required to show proof of vaccination to gain entry to the Vancouver Aquarium.
+Please note that as of September 27th, all guests 12 years of age and older will be required to show the BC Vaccine Card (or an equivalent for guests visiting from outside BC) to gain entry to the Vancouver Aquarium.

-Admission will not be allowed more than 10 minutes before your ticket time.
+Admission may not be allowed more than 10 minutes before your ticket time.

-If you are more than 10 minutes late to your ticket time, you will need to purchase a new ticket for a different time slot if we cannot accommodate you at that time.
+If you are more than 10 minutes late to your ticket time, you may need to purchase a new ticket for a different time slot if we cannot accommodate you at that time.

 If you are visiting with a group, we ask that you ensure everyone is together before entering the admissions area.